arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 * **Step Into**: Steps to the next line executed, in this file or a different file.
 If the current execution line calls a method defined in another file, the debugger will step into that method, so you can go through it line by line.
 * **Force Step Into**: A more inclusive "step into".
 Step into will not step into some library functions, where force step into will.
 * **Step Out**: Continue execution until leaving the current method / scope, then stop.
-* **Drop Frame**: Leaves the current method by returning to where it was called, essentially allowing you to step "back in time" to just before the method being executed was called.
-Use this carefully, as there are some changes that will not be reversed, and we won't discuss what these changes are until a future lab.
+* **Drop Frame**: Leave the current method by returning to where it was called, essentially allowing you to step "back in time" to just before the method being executed was called.
+Use this carefully, as changes made to non-local data (e.g. object references passed in as arguments) will not be reversed.
 * **Run To Cursor**: Continue execution until reaching the line where the cursor is.
 * **Expression Calculator**: Opens a window which allows you to type expressions (using variables in the current scope) and see what those expressions evaluate to.